dmx

 Speaking of music players.
 Now that I think of it, this was another desire in the C64 and Amiga days: new music routines.
 Anything that was different than the Protracker module format everyone was using.
 I spent countless hours disassembling and researching players and editors (Fredplayer, David Whittaker, Maniacs of Noise, Brian Postma's Soundmonitor, etc.) and also trying to come up with my own.

-Come 1998 - 1999, the Amiga was on it's dying breath.
-First refusing to ever let go of the Amiga, I finally gave in, about five years too late, and built my first PC in 1999 (maybe 2000?)
 I initially built it to use BeOS, an up and coming operating system inspired by the Amiga.
 But the lack of quality software quickly propelled me over to Windows 98.
-I stayed on Windows ever since.
+I stayed on Windows until I installed Fedora on my main laptop in 2023.

-An internet buddy of mine, pluki and I had some game ideas, but stuff never amounted to anything except a pathetic demo that was never released.
+An online buddy of mine, pluki and I had some game ideas, but stuff never amounted to anything except a pathetic demo that was never released.
 It was a novel puzzle game called Loads-a-Balls, a concept I still think fondly of.
-I also worked on an adventure game engine at the time called MADCAP.
+I also worked on another adventure game engine at the time called MADCAP, started on the Amiga and later continuted on the PC.
 Here's a picture with obviously ripped graphics:

 MADCAP

-We had an idea of spoofing of the X-Files, which we wanted to call the - wait for it - Z-Files.
-It was too much writing, not to mention we had no graphics artist anyway, so the idea was scrapped.
-(15 years later, Ron Gilbert of Maniac Mansion fame is working on basically the same idea, in the shape of Thimbleweed Park.)
-I'm still fond of the idea of making an adventure engine, though not so much the game itself.
+We had an idea of spoofing of the X-Files, which we wanted to call the — wait for it — Z-Files.
+It was too much writing, not to mention we had no graphics artist anyway, so the idea fizzled out.

 We also had other vaguely defined projects, like an Advance Wars clone, a RISK-like strategy game and so on.
 Nothing came to fruition.
-A lot of time was invested in writing tools and engines and libraries, and not nearly enough effort went into the actual games themselves.
+A lot of time was sunk in writing tools and engines and libraries, and not nearly enough effort went into the actual games themselves, which is a recurring theme of my hobby game development history.

-Christmas at my parents house, I disassembled as much as I could of Maniac Mansion and wrote down some specs and the beginnings of an emulator for it, which became the basis for the ScummVM implementation of the C64 Maniac Mansion interpreter.
+Christmas at my parents house, had no internet.
+So I decided to disassemble as much as I could of Maniac Mansion and wrote down some specs and the beginnings of an emulator for it, which became the basis for the ScummVM implementation of the C64 Maniac Mansion emulator.
 ScummVM credits - See "special thanks" Lloyd Rosen for deep tech details about C64 Zak & MM.

 2016 Back into it

 The retro itch came back, so I rejoined Megastyle.
-Time was spent mostly idling about, but I managed to produce some tiny music for some 4K productions (Spikey, Vector Runner, Trump Towers, Psytronik Intro for Mancave / Docster's Digger)
+Time was spent mostly idling about, but I managed to produce some tiny music for some productions: Lumberjack (2016), Spikes (2018), Tacky (2018), Vector Runner (2018), Captain Cloudberry (2017), Trump Tower (2018), and a little Psytronik Intro ditty for Mancave / Docster's Digger

-I also did a remake of Mr. Robot, and reverse engineered my favourite C64 game, Bruce Lee, over a period of two years.
+I also did a remake of Mr. Robot for Windows.
+Reverse-engineering my favourite C64 game was also a pastime over a period of two years.

 2019 Return of Fury